MisterOla/styleguide/bash.md

 ## Set

 At a minimum all scripts should start with both `set -e` (exit on error) and `set -u` (exit if reference a variable that isn't set).
 These should be as commands in script and not added to the shebang at the top of the file.
-If invoked via `bash ./script_name` then those options are ignored
+This is because if invoked via `bash ./script_name` then bash will ignore those options.

 ```shell
 #!/bin/bash